Myasthenia gravis is a neuromuscular disorder. Neuromuscular disorders involve the muscles and the nerves that control them.

 There is no cure, but long-term remission is possible.
 You may have to restrict some daily activities.
 People who have only eye symptoms (ocular myasthenia gravis), may develop generalized myasthenia over time.

 The condition may cause life-threatening breathing problems.
-This is called a myasthetnic crisis.
+This is called a myasthenic crisis.

-Patients with myasthenia gravis have a higher risk of having other autoimmune disorders, such as thyrotoxicosis, rheumatoid arthritis, and systemic lupus erythematosus (lupus).
+Patients with myasthenia gravis are at higher risk for other autoimmune disorders, such as thyrotoxicosis, rheumatoid arthritis, and systemic lupus erythematosus (lupus).

 Call your health care provider if you develop symptoms of myasthenia gravis.